Article By: Leanne Ridgeway, Owner/Chief Editor

 We recently had a one-day jam session that lasted all day.
 We recorded it, so we plan to put it out on a release.
 There’s no title yet for that, we may decide to put some vocals over the top of it, but the whole thing will probably be 70% instrumental.
 It’s a challenge to go against my habit of editing things over and shortening songs down, so these jams are going to be fun and definitely going against our grain.

-Riff Relevant [Leanne]: You jammed out a bit at the Albany show, it was fun to see you guys sort of let loose and see where it would go.
-I remember you all talking about that session you recorded, it sounded like you had a great time feeling your way through it as it went.
+Riff Relevant: You jammed out a bit onstage at the Albany show, it was fun to see you guys sort of let loose and see where it would go.
+You all had talked about that session you recorded, it sounded like you had a great time feeling your way through it as it went.

 Tony Reed: The session literally went for six hours straight, we just let the recording continue as we jammed out.
 It’s good to let all three of us just put ourselves into a jam like that and let our own selves come into the song.
 It’s great to do that live, just naturally bring ourselves to another place, based on how we feel at that point.
 Then it’s all of us, with me not ‘leading’ at all, and all of us work as one.
 For me as a guitar player, I did a lot more looping of guitar parts, things I’ve never done before.
 It was a lot of fun.